jaendev/jaendev/README.md

-# ¡Hola! 👋 Soy Brian
+# Hey! 👋 I'm Brian

-## 🚀 Sobre mí
+## 🚀 About Me

-**Desarrollador Backend .NET** con sólida formación técnica y experiencia en desarrollo full stack.
-Titulado en **Desarrollo de Aplicaciones Web (DAW)** en INS Pedralbes y con base técnica en **Sistemas Microinformáticos y Redes** (IES Badalona VII).
+**Backend .NET Developer** with solid technical training and experience in fullstack development.
+I hold a degree in **Web Application Development** from INS Pedralbes and have a technical background in **Operating Systems and Networking** from IES Badalona VII.

-Desarrollador serio y adaptable, orientado a soluciones.
-Disfruto de los retos técnicos, la automatización de procesos y el trabajo en equipo para crear soluciones de calidad.
+I'm a serious and adaptable developer, focused on delivering practical and scalable solutions.
+I enjoy tackling technical challenges, automating processes, and collaborating with teams to build high-quality software.

-## 💻 Stack Tecnológico
+## 💻 Technology Stack

 ### Frontend
 - **HTML5, CSS3, Tailwind CSS**